noiredayz/trilaud/README.md

 # trilaud
 Gifted sub farmer for Twitch TriHard :handshake: VisLaud

+## TrollDespair this was it wasn't it ##
+I'm getting multiple reports that this method of yoinking gift subs no longer works.
+It was fune while it lasted lads and lasses.
+WeirdChamp @the one who snitched

+I'll keep developing this (now probably useless) program, as it's a good programming excercise.

 ## Features ##
 * Synchronous channel join, respects the [recently enforced ratelimits](https://dev.twitch.tv/docs/irc/guide#authentication-and-join-rate-limits).
 Join more than 20 channels without issues.
 * Optional: play a sound when you get a gift